Musical elements in the discrete-time representation of sound: Variation in the basic note

 \subsection{Noise}

-Generally, sounds without an explicit pitch are called noise~\cite{Lacerda}.
-They are important musical sounds, as noise present in piano notes, violin, etc. Besides that, the majority of percussion instruments does not exhibit an unequivocal pitch and their sounds are generally regarded as noise~\cite{Roederer}.
+Sounds without an easily recognizable pitch are generally called noise~\cite{Lacerda}.
+They are important musical sounds, as noise is present in real notes, e.g. emitted by a violin or a piano.
+Furthermore, many percussion instruments do not exhibit an unequivocal pitch and their sounds are generally regarded as noise~\cite{Roederer}.
 In electronic music, including electro-acoustic and dance genres, noise has diverse uses and frequently characterizes the music style~\cite{Cook}.

 The absence of a definite pitch is due to the lack of a perceptible harmonic organization in the sinusoidal components of the sound.
 Hence, there are many ways to generate noise.
-The use of random values to generate the sound sequence $T_i$ is an attractive method but not outstandingly useful because it tends to produce white noise with little or no variations~\cite{Cook}.

-Another way is to generate noise is by using the desired spectrum, from which it is possible to perform the inverse Fourier transform.
-The spectral distribution should be done with care: if phases of components present proeminent correlation, the synthesized sound will concentrate energy in some periods of its duration.
+The use of random values to generate the sound sequence $T$ is a trivial method but not outstandingly useful because it tends to produce white noise with little or no variations~\cite{Cook}.
+Another possibility to generate noise is by using the desired spectrum, from which it is possible to perform the inverse Fourier transform.
+The spectral distribution should be done with care: if phases of components exhibit prominent correlation, the synthesized sound will concentrate energy in some portions of its duration.

-Some noise with static spectrum are listed below.
-They are called \emph{colored noise} since they are associated with colors.
-Figure~\ref{fig:ruidos} shows the spectrum profile and the corresponding sonic sequence side-by-side.
-All five noises were generated with the same phase for each component, making it possible to observe the contributions of different parts of the spectrum.
+Some noises with static spectra are listed below.
+They are called \emph{colored noise} since they are associated with colors for many reasons.
+Figure~\ref{fig:ruidos} shows the spectral profile and the corresponding sonic sequence side-by-side.
+All five noises were generated with the same phase for each component, making it straightforward to observe the contributions of different parts of the spectrum.